Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 ## Overview
-- Task: Comparing CNN model built from scratch and a ResNet18 model in Handwritten Numerical Image Classification (from 0 to 9)
+- Task: Comparing a CNN model built from scratch and a ResNet18 model in handwritten digit classification (from 0 to 9)
 - Model: Convolutional Neural Network (CNN)
 - Goal: Building a CNN model from scratch, comparing the model with ResNet18 on a custom dataset and implementing an interactive demonstration